heranwang589/marieprojects/visual_word_embedding_project/README.md

 ### Current Status
 This project is still ***ongoing***.
 If you are a prospective employer or are interested, you can run a demo version that graphs 100 chinese characters based on their visual structure similarity.
 It should take a few seconds to run.
 Run the demo like this:
 `cd visual_word_embedding_project`
 `python3 vwe_demo.py`
+If labels for nodes are not showing on the graph, it could be that you do not have the font Songti SC installed.

 ### How does this demo work?
 The demo uses hanzi_chaizi from Xiaoquan Kong (howl-anderson) to decompose Mandarin Chinese characters into its sub-components.
 Word embeddings are then created for each sub-component through gensim Word2vec.
-Finally, word embeddings are created for each character by taking an average of the embeddings of their sub-components.
-The resulting word embedding (more accurately character embeddings) are then graphed, with the characters that appear similar to each other (i.e has similar sub-components) near.
+Finally, word embeddings (more accurately character embeddings) are created for each character by taking an average of the embeddings of their sub-components.
+The resulting word embedding are then graphed, with the characters that appear similar(i.e has similar sub-components) near to each other.

 ### To-Do
 1. Fine-tune with supervised machine learning